Mashon/Resources/html.md

 The next section contains events and for each event we want to have an image with some text below it.

-In order for the text below each image to be "attached" below it, it would make sense that these two things are attached.
+In order for the text to desplay below each image, it would make sense that they are "attached" below it.
 To do this we can place in the same container div.

 ```html
     <div class="each_event">